CTXz/STM8-DCE/example/README.md

 ## Building

 We'll now go through all manual steps to build the project.
-The `Makefile` in this repository automates these steps, but it is advantageous to understand every step you wish to integrate STM8DCE into your own build environment.
+The `Makefile` in this repository automates these steps, but it is advantageous to understand every step should you wish to integrate STM8DCE into your own build environment.

 ### Generating the Assembly Files